What is Enterprise Content Management?

 An ECM implementation never truly ends.
-Businesses should build in the capability to refine and perfect ECM software over time to maximize business value and reach implementation success throughout the company.
+Businesses should build in the capability to refine, configure, and perfect ECM software over time to maximize business value and achieve success throughout the company.

 Which ECM System Is Right for My Organization?

-There are a wide range of business process management and document management capabilities in today’s platforms.
-Choosing the right solution for your business involves understanding the way content currently is used throughout your enterprise and how automated workflows and process engineering should work to improve the use of content.
+There is a wide range of business process management and document management capabilities in today’s platforms.
+Choosing the right solution for your business involves understanding how content is currently used throughout your enterprise and how automated workflows and process engineering should work to improve the use of content.

 According to TechTarget, basic elements of ECM software should incorporate the following: